ToshioCP/Gtk4-tutorial/gfm/sec12.md

 - 6-15: Registers "change-file" signal.
 `g_signal_new` function is used.
-This signal has no default handler (object method handler).
+The signal "change-file" has no default handler (object method handler).
 You usually don't need to set a default handler.
 If you need it, use `g_signal_new_class_handler` function.
 See [GObject API reference](https://developer.gnome.org/gobject/stable/gobject-Signals.html#g-signal-new-class-handler) for further information.